No Angels discography

-The discography of German girl group No Angels consists of six studio albums, three compilation albums, two live albums, four video albums and more than twenty singles.
-The group sold over five million records before breaking up in 2003, making them one of the highest-selling German girl groups of all time.
+The discography of German girl group No Angels consists of six studio albums, three compilation albums, two live albums, four video albums, two extended plays and more than twenty singles.
+The group sold over five million records before breaking up in 2003, making them one of the highest-selling German girl groups of all time as well as one of the most successful acts in German music history.

 In February 2001, the band released their debut single, "Daylight in Your Eyes," which reached number one in Germany for six consecutive weeks, and topped the charts in Austria and Switzerland.
-The group's debut album, Elle'ments, was released the following month and topped the German Albums Chart for three weeks, eventually being certified 7× gold.
+The group's debut album, Elle'ments, was released by Polydor in association with Zeitgeist and Cheyenne Records the following month and topped the German Albums Chart for three weeks, eventually being certified 7× gold.
 The album also reached number one in Austria and Switzerland, going platinum in both countries.
 The album spawned three more top ten singles, including a cover of Eurythmics' "There Must Be an Angel," another number one hit.
 The band's second album, Now...
 Us!, debuted and peaked at number one in Germany in June 2002.
 It produced four singles, two of which reached the top five in Germany, including their third number one single in Germany and Austria, "Something About Us".
 Preceded by their fourth number-one single, "No Angel (It's All in Your Mind)" and top five single "Someday", the group's third album, Pure, was released in August 2003.
 Their first album as a quartet, it was certified gold.
 The album spawned one more single, "Feelgood Lies", which reached number three in Germany.
 In September 2003, the group announced that they were splitting up and released one final album, The Best of No Angels, a greatest hits album with all of their singles, in December 2003.
 It peaked at number five in Germany for two weeks.